Skin Barrier Assessment

 The Nevisense product family, consisting of the device Nevisense and the smaller pen-size device Nevisense Go, bothperform electrical impedance measurements that reflects objective information on cellular structure, cellular orientation, size and other properties of the skin which are not available to any visual method for assessing skin barrier characteristics.

-Nevisense Go is, the latest and most advanced tool for measuring electrical impedance of the skin.
+Nevisense Go is the latest and most advanced tool for measuring the electrical impedance of the skin.

-Nevisense Go is a handheld and fully portable device the size of a large Pen.
-It combines the company’s core Electrical Impedance Spectroscopy (EIS) measurement technology with a new AI-based analysis platform embedded in the device.
+Nevisense Go is a handheld and fully portable device the size of a large pen.
+It combines the company’s core EIS measurement technology with a new AI-based analysis platform embedded in the device.
 Each measurement gathers 220 datapoints, from 1 kHz to 1MHz at 10 permutations and 4 depth settings, providing comprehensive analysis of the area being measured.

 The result is a flexible tool that will allow easy collection of data and development of new applications.

-The first Nevisense Go version is released for skin barrier assessment, targeted at research and clinical study applications, and does not include a clinical indication (i.e. a non-medical device).
+The first Nevisense Go version is available for skin barrier assessment in research and clinical study applications and does not include a clinical indication (i.e. a non-medical device).

 |Nevisense Go||Handheld impedance meter with built in AI analysis|